Keratitis interstitial; Cornea - keratitis

 Salmon JF.
 Cornea.
 In: Salmon JF, ed.
 Kanski's Clinical Ophthalmology.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 7.

 Vasaiwala RA, Bouchard CS.
 Noninfectious keratitis.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 5th ed.
 Philadelphia, PA: Elsevier; 2019:chap 4.17.

 World Health Organization website.
-Blindness and vision impairment.
+Eye care, vision impairment and blindness.

 Reviewed by: Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.